-- · MSS MMUART driver: To communicate with GUI on the host PC
+- · MSS MMUART driver: To communicate with GUI on the Host PC

 - MSS I2C driver

-- · Corel2C driver
+- Corel2C driver

-For more information about the description of driver APIs and usage, see the respective driver user guide.
-See the "Appendix B: Updating Firmware Catalog For Latest Drivers" section on page 21 to update the drivers for latest version.
+For more information about the description of driver APIs and usage, refer to the respective driver user guide.
+Refer to the "Appendix B: Updating Firmware Catalog For Latest Drivers" section on page 21 to update the drivers for latest version.